Tamborito

-El Tamborito, literally translated to "the Little Drum", is a genre of Panamanian folkloric music and dance dating back as early as the 17th century.
-Likewise, it is the typical genre of the north coast of the Colombian Pacific, in the area of Chocó Department.
-The Tamborito is the national song and dance of Panama.
-The dance is a romantic, couple's dance, often involving a small percussion ensemble, and in all versions; a female chorus.
-The Tamborito is performed in formal costumes in front of large, interactive crowds that form a large circle around the performers.
-The members of such crowds often participate in the percussion of the song as well as the actual dance itself.
+El Tamborito, literally translated to "the little drum", is a genre of Panamanian folkloric music and dance dating back as early as the 17th century.
+The tamborito is a traditional folk music and dance of Panama.
+The dance is a romantic, couple's dance, often involving a small percussion ensemble, and in all versions, a female chorus.
+The tamborito is performed in formal costumes in front of large, interactive crowds that form a large circle around the performers.
+The members of such crowds often participate in the percussion of the song, as well as the actual dance.
 The Tamborito is most commonly performed during Panamanian festivals, and in particular, the Panama Carnival.

 History

-The Tamborito is a derivative of mestizo dance and folkloric music, with the melody tracing its roots as far back as the seventeenth century.
-This genre of folkloric music is a hybrid-mix of the Spanish, Amerindian and African cultures.
-The rhythm of the Tamborito is of African influence, lyrics tend to be repetitive and, as in West African vocal music, also incorporate popular commentary.
-Panama's most famous Tamborito was written in 1918 by Juan Pastor Peredes, put to music by Carmen Lagnon, entitled El tambor de la alegria.
+The tamborito is a derivative of mestizo dance and folkloric music, with the melody tracing its roots as far back as the 17th century.
+This genre of folkloric music is a hybrid mix of the Spanish, Amerindian, and African cultures.
+Its rhythm is of African influence, the lyrics tend to be repetitive, and as in West African vocal music, it also incorporates popular commentary.
+Panama's most famous tamborito was written in 1918 by Juan Pastor Peredes, put to music by Carmen Lagnon, entitled "El tambor de la alegria".

 Musical composition

-The Tamborito is musically performed to the beat of drums, the stomping of feet, the clapping of hands, and the chanting of harmonic poems, called coplas.
-Vocally, the Tamborito is led by a female singer, the cantalante, who sings of the lust, frustration, and sexual tension and attraction felt between the men and women at carnival.
+The tamborito is musically performed to the beat of drums, the stomping of feet, the clapping of hands, and the chanting of harmonic poems, called coplas.
+Vocally, the tamborito is led by a female singer, the cantalante, who sings of the lust, frustration, and sexual tension, and attraction felt between the men and women at Carnival.
 The onlooking spectators and awaiting group of performers, known as the estribillio, respond to the cantalante's song by clapping twice to a measure and by the singing of the copla.
-Coplas are Spanish poems, which are sung lyrically, and comprise four line stanzas.
+Coplas are Spanish poems, which are sung lyrically, and comprise four-line stanzas.